 As a parent, you may want to look into getting a pet for you and your family.
 This gives you potentially a few options, with the most popular three being cat, dogs and rabbits.
 For the sake of this argument, we will focus on rabbits as the pet of choice for you and your family.

-Consider That You May Need More Than One
+You Will Need More Than One

-Rabbits are naturally social animals, meaning they may need companionship in the form of additional rabbits within your home and garden.
+Rabbits are naturally social animals, meaning they will need companionship in the form of additional rabbits within your home and garden.
 In general, they will most likely be happier living in pairs or bigger groups than they would on their own, as they could become lonely.

-If possible, you could try and raise rabbits from birth, as rabbits raised together from 12 weeks and younger will usually live happily together.
 You can try and get a neutered male and a neutered female to live together, or siblings who are neutered to prevent any fighting.

 You could consider pairing older rabbits to live together happily too.
-Firstly, it may help to still have adults neutered as this will keep them healthier and make them less likely to not get along.
+Firstly, it will help to still have adults neutered as this will keep them healthier and make them less likely to not get along.
 It could also be a good idea to pair two rabbits together who are of the same age and the same size, as they could have a better chance of getting along.
 You may also have to consider the personalities of the rabbits and pair some that don’t have conflicting personalities.